-In Some U.S. Zip Codes Young Men Face Greater Risk of Firearm Death Than in War Zones
+In Some US Zip Codes Youth at Higher Risk of Firearm Death Than War Zones

 Synopsis: A study puts the risk of firearm-related death in perspective and calls attention to the urgent need for violence reduction interventions in America.
 The risk of firearm death in the U.S. is rising: in 2020, firearms became the leading cause of death for children, adolescents, and young adults.
 To better understand the magnitude of the gun violence crisis and put it in perspective, researchers compared the risk of firearm-related death for young adult men living in the most violent areas in four major U.S. cities with the dangers of combat death and injury faced by U.S. military personnel who served in Afghanistan and Iraq during active periods of war.